 People of Lisbon

-Starting in March we have another special series on board: People of Lisbon!
+We have another special series on board: People of Lisbon!

 This video series showcases the lives of people from various countries, with different occupations, who are now living in Lisbon.
 An original idea by Stephen O'Regan with the help of photographer Rita Ansone.